Anna Veres-Székely & invited lecturers: Sándor Albrecht & Mihály Berkics

 2025/9/26-27.: Researcher's Night!

-9/26 17.30-19: ur lab inroduces: "Calm The Waves" in English: Calm the Waves - A novel biofeedback tool for emotion regulation
+9/26 17.30-19: our lab inroduces: "Calm The Waves" in English: Calm the Waves - A novel biofeedback tool for emotion regulation

 On the classes the different perspectives of the psychology of adaptation will be presented (the data science, developmental, genetic, evolutionary, personality, cognitive and affective psychology perspectives) with students' active participation in the discussions of the topics.
 1-3 compulsory and several recommended articles will be provided for each topic on the course google drive (link is sent via Neptun email).

-During the semester you should engage in a compulsory ourse activity to receive THE FIRST PART OF YOUR COURSE GRADE.
+During the semester you should present a compulsory course activity to receive THE FIRST PART OF YOUR COURSE GRADE.

-This semester these activities may be: Flash talks, Demonstrations and debates.
+This semester these activities may be a Flash talk / Presentation / Group Demonstration or Debate.
 The topic shoud be connected to the different perspectives discussed in class, but may include practically any topic of Your interests!
+See details below and the course schedule for dates.

 The SECOND PART OF YOUR COURSE GRADE will be based on a 24h exam - for which you have to sign up in Neptun in the exam period (dates will be announced as Neptun exams, the online exam will be on CANVAS).
-Evaluation will be based on a "24h essay task" from all the materials covered throughout the course.
-On this exam you are free to use any resource to answer the question of the exam in a 2-page essay.
-Illustrations are welcome.
-Evaluation will be based on content, coherence, & creativity of the essays.
+The "24h essay task" is a single question to be answered in a 2-page essay.
+It can be anything from all the materials covered throughout the the semester. an example: "Connect two perspectives learnt on this course and provide an example to portray benefits of taking into consideration both".
+On this exam you are free to use any resource to answer the question of the exam in no more than 2-pages, but make sure that it is a coherent work from YOU at the end, not the collection of thoughts from others.
+Illustrations and references are welcome but not complusory, and they can excede the length requirement.
+Evaluation will be based on content, coherence, & creativity of the essay.

 - the MODERATOR is responsible for conducting the debate, ensuring a balanced flow of ideas